Covid 19 Toolkit

 - Managing liability and risk guidance – to give providers, be they clubs, governing bodies, community groups or regional associations, advice on what issues need considering and how they might tackle them in order to safely return to play.

 - Hygiene Guidance Resources - helping you clearly communicate key hygiene messages to people taking part in sport and physical activity.

 - Legal risks and duties of care when returning to play - Sheridan's guidance note in the context of coronavirus, shared for the benefit of all sports and physical activity providers.

-View free webinars created to support the industry on a wide range of topics, from pool plant to health and safety.
+View free webinars which were created to support the industry on a wide range of topics, from pool plant to health and safety.

-Visit free, online training platform launched by CIMSPA and Sport England, which has been designed to equip anyone working or volunteering in the sport, fitness, leisure and physical activity sector in England with the knowledge and skills they need to confidently return to work or restart their coaching activity.
+Visit the free, online training platform launched by CIMSPA and Sport England, which was designed to equip anyone working or volunteering in the sport, fitness, leisure and physical activity sector in England with the knowledge and skills they need to confidently return to work or restart their coaching activity.

 View guidance on outdoor exercise in UK from the NGB for Group Exercise.